Variational Learning is Effective for Large Deep Networks: IVON is Effective for Large Deep Networks

 \subsubsection{NeurIPS 2021 Competition}

 \revision{An earlier version of IVON won first place in both tracks of the NeurIPS 2021 competition on approximate inference in Bayesian deep learning~\citep{WiIz22}.
-The methods were evaluated by their difference in predictions to these of a 'ground-truth' posterior computed on hundreds of TPUs.
-The winning solution used Multi-IVON (see also~\Cref{tab:bdl-indomain}), that is, a uniformly weighted mixture-of-Gaussian posterior constructed from independent runs of IVON.
+The methods were evaluated by their difference in predictions to those of a 'ground-truth' posterior computed on hundreds of TPUs.
+The winning solution used Multi-IVON (same as~\Cref{tab:bdl-indomain}).
 We summarize the results of the challenge and the differences of the earlier version to~\Cref{alg:ivon} in~\Cref{app:challenge}.}